matty-plumski/SNAP_decisions/content/authors/BrendanHarding/_index.md

 ---
 # Display name
-title: Stephen Skalicky
+title: Brendan Harding
 # Username (this should match the folder name)
 authors:
--  StephenSkalicky
+-  BrendanHarding

 # Is this the primary user of the site?
 superuser: ture